lexbailey/gccspirit-lasercutter-pythondriver/README.md

+# Fork of existing project!

+forked to make this work on linux with python3

 # Alternative software for GCC Spirit laser cutter

 This is an alternative to the Windows driver for a GCC Spirit GX laser